-Phase 2: "The plateau" phase; this phase is a balance of inward calcium ion movement that balances the outward K+ movement.
+Phase 2: "The plateau" phase - this phase is a balance of inward calcium ion movement that offsets the outward K+ movement.

 Phase 3: "The repolarization" phase of the action potential; this phase is primarily caused by the movement of K+ ions along their electrochemical gradient out of the cell, essentially taking the positive charge of the K+ ion out of the cell.
 It restores the negative potential of the cardiac myocyte.

 Phase 4: Restoration of the Na/K-ATPase, which restores the resting membrane potential of the cardiac myocyte.